 Hermosa Village, 1515 S. Calle del Mar

-Completely remodeled in 2008-2009 and located close to the resort area, Hermosa Village offers 1, 2, 3 and 4 bedroom units.
+Located close to the resort area, this complex offers 1, 2, 3 and 4 bedroom units.
 A resource center with free programs offered to residents is onsite, as well as a computer lab and a swimming pool.

 Bel’Age Manor, 1660 W. Broadway

 Offers 1 bedroom units with comfortably-sized bedrooms and bathrooms.
 Plenty of common areas, including recreation and game rooms, are available to tenants.
 This property features onsite activities.
 55+ Years.

 Offers 1 bedroom units and is conveniently located near amenities.
 62+ Years.